CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 **b) Go to scratch directory and download the exercises file**

 `csc-workspaces` command will show you which projects you're a member of.
-Look for the

 ```
 csc-workspaces
 ...